Visit the Museum

 Visit our website: https://rcaheritagemuseum.com

-The RCA Heritage Program at Rowan University was established by Joseph Pane, a retired RCA executive, to preserve RCA’s historical role in the development of science and technology in the southern New Jersey region, while also supporting the future of education and research at Rowan University through scholarship opportunities and oral history projects.
+The RCA Heritage Program at Rowan University was established in 2012 by Joseph Pane, a retired RCA executive.
+Its mission is to preserve RCA’s historical role in the development of science and technology in the southern New Jersey region, while also supporting the future of education and research at Rowan University through scholarship opportunities and oral history projects.